-Average Weekday Volumes - The average weekday traffic volumes from the initial opening of Poinciana Parkway through July 1, 2017 are summarized in the graph on the next page.
-As seen in the graph, the average weekday daily traffic steadily increased through June, July and August, stabilized in September and increased again from October through May.
-The exceptions are the week including the Labor Day holiday (the week ending September 10, 2016), the week including Hurricane Matthew (the week ending October 8, 2016), the week including Thanksgiving (the week ending November 26, 2016) the week including Christmas (week ending December 31, 2016), and the week of the local Spring Break (the week ending March 18, 2017.
-There was a large spike for the week ending on March 3, 2017.
+Average Weekday Volumes - The average weekday traffic volumes from the initial opening of Poinciana Parkway through December 2, 2017 are summarized in the graph on the next page.
+As seen in the graph, the average weekday daily traffic steadily increased through June, July and August of 2016, stabilized in September 2016 and increased again from October 2016 through June 2017.
+The volumes stabilized through June and July 2017 and then began increasing again from September 2017 through November 2017.
+The exceptions are the weeks including the Labor Day holiday, Hurricane Matthew, Thanksgiving, Christmas, and the week of the local Spring Break.
+There were large spikes for the week ending on March 3, 2017, August 5, 2017 and September 23, 2017 due to specific events such as toll suspensions or accidents on area roadways.